In Short

 Continue reading this article below the formQueensland

-Stamp duty in Queensland applies to business sales and falls under the Duties Act 2001 (QLD).
-The Office of State Revenue Queensland is the responsible authority.
+Stamp duty in Queensland applies to business sales and is governed by the Duties Act 2001 (QLD).
+The Office of State Revenue, Queensland, is the responsible authority.
 In QLD, stamp duty is payable on dutiable property, which includes all business assets except:

 - business transfers solely involving debts; and